jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 __This IS the text that lead me to wanting a diamond symbol instead of a call line.__

+<
-< Why on earth not, actually?
+Why on earth not, actually?
 Ok, you can’t do it in other languages, but why on earth can’t you do it here.
 Oh.
 When you reference a call, it makes the call line function as a reference line rather than a call line.
 If you want this to be different, a reference to call would become a call, which is not something you want to happen in your system.
 The reference target would get control over if the source will be a reference or if the source will execute.
 The source would have no say in that.
 Unacceptable.
 So a candidate for an alternative rule for A Call Can’t be Called or Referenced is: if you reference a call, its call line is treated as a reference line.
 If you call the reference to a call...

 Een call line is eigenlijk een reference line, maar als de parent square execute, dan execute ook de call.
 Hmmm... het is bijna of het allemaal reference lines zijn en sommige squares executen nou eenmaal.
 Shit!
 Dat is ook zo!
 Clauses moeten ook kunnen executen en ik zeg nu dat iets alleen execute als het een call line heeft!!!
 Hmmm... shit, een call is een tag, niet een line!!!!!!!!!!!!

 Een call een aparte line maken is net zo iets als een triangle een aparte line maken.
 Hetzelfde mankement.
 Dan lijkt het logisch, dat een call een apart symbool krijgt, niet een aparte line.
 Shit.
-Welk symbool. >
+Welk symbool.
+\>

-#### =>Elsewhere
+#### => Elsewhere

 __*Procedure Interface Restrictions*__
 < >
-A procedure has an interface too, consisting of all public contents of the procedude: public objects (in, out or thru) and public procedures (clauses, calls and references), which can also be individually referenced and called.
+A procedure has an interface too, consisting of all public contents of the procedure: public objects (in, out or thru) and public procedures (clauses, calls and references), which can also be individually referenced and called.

 The interface source for a procedure cannot be an object symbol.
 Also: a procedure cannot have multiple interfaces.
-The effect of allowing these things can be imagined, but the usefulness of these structural possibilties is slim, while it would add a lot more rules to the Symbol Language.
+The effect of allowing these things can be imagined, but the usefulness of these structural possibilities is slim, while it would add a lot more rules to the Symbol Language.

 For the time being, triangles can reside in a procedure, but only for the purpose of grouping procedure members.
 You can’t give these triangle any lines, because that would suggest that the procedure adopts all characteristics of an object.